PGCE for International Trainees

 Trainees will be required to reflect on their learning as well as professional development and show how educational theory is linked to teaching practice.

-Academic learning for modules 1-3 is assessed with written assignments and classroom observation.
+Assessment: Academic learning for modules 1-3 is assessed with written assignments and classroom observation.

 Course Delivery